-ANSWER: You need to email me with your situation so that you are excused.
-Lecture notes are posted on My Courses.
+ANSWER: You may email me with your situation so that you are excused.
+Lecture notes are posted on Canvas.
 You will need to download the notes, print them out, and ask a fellow classmate to share their filled-in notes with you.
-I will not scan my written notes onto My Courses.
-If written homework or lab is due, ask a friend to turn it in for you.
+I will not scan my written notes onto Canvas.
+If a lab assignment is due, ask a friend to turn it in for you.
+If a quiz was given, I will drop your lowest quiz score.

 QUESTION: I am having trouble with a homework problem.
 How should I ask you for help?

 ANSWER: You can come into my office hours to ask for help.
 If you are unable to visit me at that time, then you can send me a specific email about the question.
 Your email asking me for help must have the three main parts:

-1. Tell me the exact question number and what section it is from.

-- 2. Copy and paste the problem into the email. - 3.
+- 1. Tell me the exact question number and what section it is from. - 2.
+Copy and paste the problem into the email. - 3.
 Show me your attempt at the problem.
 In other words, do not simply email me the phrase, "I don't get it."